alrenU/study-notes/Internet Programming/Docker/Docker.md

 # Bookmark
 - Official Documentation: [https://docs.docker.com/get-started/docker-concepts/building-images/]
 - Official Documentation: [https://docs.docker.com/desktop/dev-environments/]
+  - Accidentally started to read the docs from this section.
+After I done with the previous documantation, I should continue from here.

 # Notes From Official Documention
 - **Docker**: Separates applications from infrastructure and allows infrastructure management.